mvantellingen/python-zeep/README.rst

 ZEEP
 ====

 SOAP client for Python using the lxml and requests packages.
-This package is still in development.
-Current releases should be considered proof of concepts.

 Status
 ------